The latest numbers on COVID-19 in Canada for Monday, Feb. 15, 2021

-There were 11 new cases Sunday.
-The rate of active cases is 57.27 per 100,000 people.
-Over the past seven days, there have been a total of 281 new cases.
+There were seven new cases Monday.
+The rate of active cases is 57.65 per 100,000 people.
+Over the past seven days, there have been a total of 277 new cases.
 The seven-day rolling average of new cases is 40.

 There have been no deaths reported over the past week.
 The overall death rate is 0.77 per 100,000 people.